3mdeb/news-and-ideas/blog/content/post/2022-06-10-fobnail_minimal_os.md

 ## Scope of current phase

-This phase is about researching an OS that will run in DLME.
+This phase covers two main subjects: researching an OS that will run in DLME and running .
 OS must also be capable of running Fobnail Attester, communicating with Fobnail Token, performing attestation, and booting the target OS after successful attestation.
 Also, during this phase, we got selected OS running in DLME.
 We will bring the